synpulse8de/px-cli/pulsex_core_cli/README-dev.md

-# README for developing the Pulse8 CLI
+# README for developing the PulseX CLI

 ## Setup